I love visiting a national park, and Washington is home to some beauties. The best…

 Best tips for making the most of your Yellowstone experience.

 Make all of your reservations a year ahead of time.
 Plan to picnic or get take out as much as possible.
 And my number one tip is don’t try to see “everything.”
-Slow down and get to know the place in a deeper way.
+Slow down and get to know the place more deeply.

 The biggest mistake visitors make at Yellowstone.